WilliamThyer/WilliamThyer/README.md

 ### Hello and welcome to my github!

+**I am currently searching for a full-time position as a data scientist for Fall 2023.**

 My name is William Thyer.
 I am in the 5th and final year of my PhD studying psychology, cognitive neuroscience, and data science.
 I'm a member of the [Awh/Vogel Lab](https://awhvogellab.com) at the University of Chicago.
 I was previously a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) in 2021 and at [Intuitive Surgical](https://www.intuitive.com/en-us) in 2022.
-You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [CV here](http://williamthyer.github.io/files/thyer_william_cv.pdf).
+You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [my personal website here](https://williamthyer.github.io/).
 I like Python, machine learning, and cycling! 🐍🤖🚴

 ### Here are some of my favorite projects: